UmaMaquinaDeOndas/supply-chain-node/README.md

-# canvas-node
+# Wiv Supply Chain

-Node implementation for Canvas, a Substrate chain for smart contracts.
+This is a fork of canvas-node repo: node implementation for Canvas, a Substrate chain for smart contracts.

 ## Note